Giymo11/Knuckles/README.md

 - The first agent is the main agent you want to test, it will play against all others.
 - Workers and repetitions are hardcoded in Roadrunner.java
 - The "Use classpath of module" box should be `knuckles.main` or similar.

-## TODO:
-- test alphabeta with board stone heuristic
-- train opening book

-## Ideas to Explore
-- Use Monte Carlo Tree Search.
-- Add stones in depot and on your side to back propagation?
-- Opening database?
-(H2, sqlite?)
-- Prioritise Double Play?
-- Prioritise Captures?
-- Use probabilities and random weights
-- Learn weights?

-#